Updated July 31, 2019

-Natural light is, by far, my favorite light to shoot in.
-Whether it’s indoors or out, it offers an unparalleled beauty that is difficult to replicate.
+Whether it’s indoors or out, natural light photography offers an unparalleled beauty that is difficult to replicate.
 But just like anything in photography, it comes with its own set of learning curves.
-Let’s cover a few natural light mistakes I’ve made in this journey of understanding how to use natural light.
+Let’s cover a few natural light photography mistakes I’ve made in this journey of understanding how to use natural light.

 This image was taken of my daughter in a room flooded with natural light in the late afternoon.
 There are subtle shadows across her body and I’ve created depth by shooting from a low perspective.
 This shooting angle allows the bedding in the foreground to blur a bit (creating depth) and the lines in the bedding lead the viewer to her.

 Read more: 7 Effective Tactics to Working with Natural Light

 What to do if you have too much light?

 What do you do if you have too much light and can’t get the depth and dimension you need?
 You take control of your environment.
 If that means hanging up a few blankets or curtains to direct your light, then do it.